zelloptt/zello-channel-api/examples/README.md

 ## Edit the configuration file [stream.conf](./stream.conf).

+### If you want to connect to Zello Work network - configure the `network` property.

+Set the network name as a value of the `network` property.

 ### Configure the appropriate Zello account's `username` and `password`.

 This account is used by the example application to send the audio message.